-The natural esthetic of Ait Ben Haddou is undeniable.
-Photographers come to capture the perfect panorama.
-Sunset chasers seek it out as one of the best places in Morocco to watch day turn to night.
-And travelers like us choose it as a picturesque location to break up the drive between Marrakech and the Sahara.
+The natural esthetic of Ait Ben Haddou is undeniable, and people from far and wide flock to the Moroccan desert for their chance to experience it firsthand.
+Photographers seek to capture the perfect panorama.
+Sunset chasers come to watch day give way to night.
+And travelers like us choose it as a strategic stop to break up the drive between Marrakech and the Sahara.

 Some stay in the area for several days, but Ait Ben Haddou can definitely be visited as a day trip from Marrakech.
 So, the question is: once you’re out here, what’s the best way to “do” Ait Ben Haddou?

 2 beautiful views of Ait Ben Haddou: